naman226/tweeter/README.md

 - Run the development web server using the `node index.js` command.
 - As the server is up and running user will see `Tweeter listening on port (PORT)!` printed on the console.
 - Home page will be displayed where users can input new tweets.
-- Tweets should not be empty and within the alloted word limit to be posted successfully.
+- Tweets should not be empty and within the allotted word limit to be posted successfully.

 ## License